Approximation of smallest linear tree grammar: Size of the grammar: recompression

 where $u$, $v$, and $w$ are (perhaps empty) sequences of handles and $B,C \in N_1$.
 We call $B$ the \emph{first} and $C$ the \emph{second} nonterminal in the rule for $A$, see Figure~\ref{fig:rules}. \item For $A \in N \cap \mathbb{N}_0$ the rule for $A$ is of the (similar) form

 where $u$ and $v$ are (perhaps empty) sequences of handles, $c$ is a constant, $B \in N_1$, and $C \in N_0$, see Figure~\ref{fig:rules}.
-Again we speak of the \emph{first} and \emph{second} nonterminal in the rule for $A$. \end{enumerate} Note that the representation of the rules for nonterminals from $\mathbb{N}_0$ is not unique.
+Again we speak of the \emph{first} and \emph{second} nonterminal in the rule for $A$. \end{enumerate}

+Note that the representation of the rules for nonterminals from $\mathbb{N}_0$ is not unique.
 Take for instance the rule $A \to f(B,C)$, which can be written as $A \to h(C)$ for the handle $h(y) = f(B,y)$ or as $A \to h'(B)$ for the handle $h' = f(y,C)$.
 On the other hand, for nonterminals from $\mathbb{N}_1$ the representation of the rules is unique, since there is a unique occurrence of the parameter $y$ in the right-hand side.

-For each SLCF grammar we can find an equivalent handle grammar that is at most $r$ times larger:
+What is left is to show how to transform an arbitrary SLCF grammar $\grammar'$ into an equivalent handle grammar \grammar.
+There is a known construction that transforms an SLCF grammar $\grammar'$ into an equivalent monadic SLCF grammar \grammar~\cite[Theorem~10]{LohreyMS12} (i.e.\ every nonterminal of $\grammar'$ has rank $0$ or $1$).
+While the original paper~\cite{LohreyMS12} contains only weaker statement, in fact this construction returns a handle grammar which has $\Ocomp(|\grammar'|)$ many occurrences of nonterminals of arity 1 in the rules and $\Ocomp(r |\grammar'|)$ occurrences of nonterminals of arity 0 and letters.
+This stronger result is repeated in the appendix for completeness.

-\begin{lemma}[cf.~{\cite[Theorem~10]{LohreyMS12}}] From a given SLCF grammar $\grammar$ of size $\grammarsize = |\grammar|$ one can construct an equivalent handle grammar of size $\Ocomp(r \grammarsize)$ with only $\Ocomp(\grammarsize)$ many occurrences of nonterminals of arity 1 in the rules (and $\Ocomp(r \grammarsize)$ occurrences of nonterminals of arity 0). \end{lemma} The construction and proof of \cite[Theorem~10]{LohreyMS12} yield the claim, though the actual statement in \cite{LohreyMS12} is a bit weaker.
+\begin{lemma}[cf.~{\cite[Theorem~10]{LohreyMS12}}] From a given SLCF grammar $\grammar'$ of size $\grammarsize = |\grammar'|$ one can construct an equivalent handle grammar \grammar{} of size $\Ocomp(r \grammarsize)$ with only $\Ocomp(\grammarsize)$ many occurrences of nonterminals of arity 1 in the rules (and $\Ocomp(r \grammarsize)$ occurrences of nonterminals of arity 0). \end{lemma} The construction and proof of~\cite[Theorem~10]{LohreyMS12} yield the claim, though the actual statement in~\cite{LohreyMS12} is a bit weaker.
 For completeness, the proof of this stronger statement is given in the appendix.